marcusinthesky/Word2Risk/paper/Draft Submission.md

 The problem with association-based metrics has been the difficulty of extracting association from large data sets of news and research reports as many techniques that try to compute association do not scale to large corpora.
 Word2Vec scales on text data thanks to its feed-forward neural network re-parameterization and use of skip-grams, we propose a technique which derives an association based portfolio risk metric using unstructured data, using both news articles and analyst reports.

+\newpage
 # Data, Exploratory Analysis and Method
 ## Data

 This paper uses news articles obtained from multiple online sources, as shown in Table 1.
 These websites were scraped for articles containing a predefined dictionary of company names from the Johannesburg Stock Exchange (JSE).
 Articles were scraped as at 12 July 2018, using the Scrapy html parsing library and stored in comma separated files.
 The articles were then grouped by day, before being grouped into sets of 30-day news cycles, ensuring the proper alignment of calendar days against trading days.

 Total Index Return was used in this study as a robust measure of price in order to account for the effect of dividend payments.
 Price data was sourced using the Reuters Datastream Service from companies on the Johannesburg Stock Exchange between 16 May 2003 and 17 May 2018.
-A total of 82 of the 174 JSE stocks were used due of volume of articles for companies and access to their descriptions.
+A total of 82 of the 174 JSE stocks were used due to the volume of articles for particular companies and access to realiable descriptions.

 ## Exploratory Analysis

 A number of techniques remain popular within the literature of NLP.
 These include LDA, LSI, Doc2Vec and Word2Vec amongst others.
-In the following section we analyze these four techniques and aim to visualize their data in order to asses their power in drawing association between companies on the JSE.
+In the following section we analyze these four techniques and aim to visualize their data in order to assess their power in drawing association between companies on the JSE.

 Models are first trained on a fixed dataset of company descriptions.
 Document vectors are then computed using these various models representing each company.
 Two techniques were used in order to visualize these 100-dimensional document vectors, namely t-distributed Stochastic Neighbour Embedding (tSNE), a popular manifold embedding technique, and Scaling by Majorizing a Complicated Function (SMACOF), a self organizing map technique which uses a stress measure in order to create a lower dimensional representation of data which maintains the distances between document vectors.
 Word2Vec is computed using cosine distances and Doc2Vec, LSI and LDA are computed using Euclidean distances.